 China’s frequently growing middle class and younger generation are continually contributing to the rapid growth of the luxury goods market.
 Just as e-commerce is becoming more social — social media is becoming more sales centric and word-of-mouth is one of the most convincing approaches for this phenomenon called social shopping.
 Social shopping has gone from being a nice thought up idea to a vital asset in any company’s toolkit when expanding to China, but if any one type of platform is best suited to ride the wave then it’s the Little Red Book (RED), locally known as Xiao Hong Shu.
-With over 70 million users and thousands of users joining the platform on a daily basis, little red book china is a powerful marketing tool especially for businesses in the beauty, fashion and entertainment sector.
+With over 70 million users and thousands of users joining the platform on a daily basis, xiaohongshu is a powerful marketing tool especially for businesses in the beauty, fashion and entertainment sector.

-What is the little red book app?
+What is Little red book app?

 china little red book app is the number 1 cross-border e-commerce app in China and was initially created as a space for users to find recommendations and share their shopping experience about foreign fashion, beauty and cosmetic products, as well as dietary supplements.
 The app has since evolved by adding e-commerce functionalities to allow consumers to buy high-end products directly from the site, adding additional categories such as tourist sites and restaurants.
 It’s essentially a combination of Instagram, Amazon, and Pinterest all in one.